devrandom0/urnetwork-client/README.md

 Linux specifics:

 - Requires `sudo` and TUN support.
 We configure IP/MTU and routes.
+- Full-tunnel now uses macOS-style split defaults on Linux as well: adds `0.0.0.0/1` and `128.0.0.0/1` via the TUN, leaving your original `default` route untouched.
+- Control-plane endpoints (API/connect) get temporary host routes via your current default gateway so the tunnel can establish and stay reachable.
+- `--exclude_route` prefixes are sent via your original default path when known (gateway/dev), otherwise marked `unreachable`.
+All added routes are removed on exit.
 - SOCKS binds to the TUN interface; if your kernel ignores binding for some flows, you may need policy routing (not yet enabled by default).

 ## Examples